-Unfortunately, much of this appears to be little more than a lot of hot air and egregious marketing embellishment eerily similar to that used to sell Liproxenol – FYI, similar sentiments about echoed on the Real Raw Health website.
+Unfortunately, much of this appears to be little more than a lot of hot air and egregious marketing embellishment eerily similar to that used to sell Liproxenol.
+Similar sentiments about Laminine echoed on the Real Raw Health website.

 Laminine’s ingredient list names the OPT9 Proprietary Blend (620 mg) which is comprised of:

 - Fertilized avian egg extract – protein from a hen egg like you’d buy at your local supermarket.

 - Marine protein – no mention if this is from marine plant or animal sources.
 It would be helpful for the company to list a breakdown of the product’s specific nutrient profile.

 - Phyto protein – plant protein (phyto means plant).
 The label provides no further details about which plants or the specific nutritive value of it.